What does the drug do?

 Phase 2

-The Phase 2 open label trial aimed at investigating the safety and tolerability of ILB enrolled 11 participants.
-The participants took 2 mg/kg of ILB, by subcutaneous (under the skin) injection once a week for 48 weeks.
-You can read more about the trial here.
+The Phase 2 open label trial investigated the safety and tolerability of ILB in 11 participants.
+The participants took 2 mg/kg of ILB, by subcutaneous (under the skin) injection once a week for up to 38 weeks.
+Due to the COVID-19 pandemic, recruitment and treatment was suspended in early 2020, meaning the trial was stopped early.
+The trial found weekly ILB injections to be safe and well tolerated.
+You can read more about the trial here or in a pre-print article (please note pre-prints articles have not been peer reviewed).

 Latest News